acceleratedscience/open-ad-toolkit/docs/markdown/commands.md

 The optional `USING` clause specifies a particular AI model.
--`ai_model=’`<model_name>`’` The default value is '2020-07-01'
+    -`ai_model=’<model_name>’` The default value is '2020-07-01'

 Example:
     `predict reaction 'BrBr.c1ccc2cc3ccccc3cc2c1CCO'`

  You can optionally use previously generated results with `use_saved` at the end of the command.
 It will use the results of any previous commands run with the same parameters.

-`predict reaction 'BrBr.c1ccc2cc3ccccc3cc2c1CCO' use_saved`
+`predict reaction 'BrBr.c1ccc2cc3ccccc3cc2c1CCO' use_saved`<br><br>

-NOTE: The Using Clause Requires all the Parameters added to the Using Clause be in the defined order as per in the above help documentation<br><br>

 `predict reaction in batch from [dataframe < dataframe_name > ] | [file '<file_name.csv>'] | [list ['#smiles','#smiles']]  [USING ( ai_model='<existing_model>')] [use_saved]`{: .cmd }
 This command performs a reaction prediction providing results for a given list of possible reaction paths.
 The list of reactions can be specified as a string list, data frame or csv file from the current workspace.
 For data frames and csv files it will take the column with the name 'reactions'.